-Turning to the scribe now, he asked, "Which of these three do you think was a neighbor to the man who fell into the hands of robbers?"
+Turning to the Scribe now, he asked, “Which of these three do you think was a neighbor to the man who fell into the hands of robbers?”
 The scribe remained silent, pondering the meaning of his story but said nothing.
-The Pharisee, however, looked up and said, in a husky voice, "The one who showed mercy to him."
+The Pharisee, however, looked up and said, in a husky voice, “The one who had mercy on him.”

 Reaching out to grip his shoulders, the preacher replied in a loud voice, “Go and do likewise!”

 Zacchaeus sat on his limb, staring with illumination at the preacher.
-As his blue eyes flashed in the sunlight, it was as if the preacher had spoken those last words to him.
-What made it directly and suddenly personal was when the preacher moved through the crowd toward his tree, and stopping beneath its alms, called up in a loud voice, "Zacchaeus, come down!"
+It was as if the preacher was speaking directly to him and all the other Gentiles in his audience.
+What made it directly and suddenly personal was when the preacher moved through the crowd toward his tree, and stopping beneath its alms, called up in a loud voice, “Zacchaeus, come down!”

 “Teacher.”
 Zacchaeus broke into tears.
 “I am a sinner—a publican.
 What do you want of me?”

 At this point, many people in the audience were scandalized.
-The very thought that a Jew, let alone a religious teacher, would eat in the house of a tax collector caused them to grumble and shake their heads.
-Zacchaeus knew very well what this meant, but it didn’t matter to him.
+The very thought that a Jew, let alone a religious teacher, would eat in the house of a tax collector and Gentile, to boot, caused them to grumble and shake their heads.
+Zacchaeus knew very well what this meant, but it didn’t matter to this man.
 The Pharisee and scribe had disappeared into the crowd, but there were many other men in religious raiment, including priests, and other Pharisees and scribes, who pushed forward to protest and shake their fists.